LitSignal/site-policy/Policies/guide-to-submitting-a-dmca-counter-notice.md

 Submitting a DMCA counter notice can have real legal consequences.
 If the complaining party disagrees that their takedown notice was mistaken, they might decide to file a lawsuit against you to keep the content disabled.
 You should conduct a thorough investigation into the allegations made in the takedown notice and probably talk to a lawyer before submitting a counter notice.

 ***You Must Have a Good Reason to Submit a Counter Notice.***
 In order to file a counter notice, you must have "a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled." ([U.S. Code, Title 17, Section 512(g)](http://www.copyright.gov/title17/92chap5.html#512).)
 Whether you decide to explain why you believe there was a mistake is up to you and your lawyer, but you *do* need to identify a mistake before you submit a counter notice.
-In the past, we have received counter notices citing mistakes in the takedown notice such as: the complaining party doesn't have the copyright; I have a license; the code has been released under an open-source license that permits my use; or the complaint doesn't account for the fact that my use is protected by the fair-use doctrine.
+In the past, we have received counter notices citing mistakes in the takedown notice such as: the complaining party doesn't have the copyright; I have a license; the content has been released under an open-source license that permits my use; or the complaint doesn't account for the fact that my use is protected by the fair-use doctrine.
 Of course, there could be other defects with the takedown notice.

 ***Copyright Laws Are Complicated.***
 Sometimes a takedown notice might allege infringement in a way that seems odd or indirect.
 Copyright laws are complicated and can lead to some unexpected results.
-In some cases a takedown notice might allege that your source code infringes because of what it can do after it is compiled and run.
-For example:
-  - The law says that it is infringement to distribute software that is used to [circumvent access controls](http://copyright.gov/title17/92chap12.html) to copyrighted works.
-  - [Sometimes](http://www.copyright.gov/docs/mgm/) distributing software can be copyright infringement, if you induce end users to use the software to infringe copyrighted works.
-  - A copyright complaint might also be based on [non-literal copying](https://en.wikipedia.org/wiki/Substantial_similarity) of design elements in the software, rather than the source code itself—in other words, they think your *design* looks too similar to theirs.

-These are just a few examples of the complexities of copyright law.
 Since there are many nuances to the law and some unsettled questions in these types of cases, it is especially important to get professional advice if the infringement allegations do not seem straightforward.

 ***A Counter Notice Is A Legal Statement.***
 We require you to fill out all fields of a counter notice completely, because a counter notice is a legal statement — not just to us, but to the complaining party.
 As we mentioned above, if the complaining party wishes to keep the content disabled after receiving a counter notice, they will need to initiate a legal action seeking a court order to restrain you from engaging in infringing activity relating to the content on GitHub.
 In other words, you might get sued (and you consent to that in the counter notice).